quasarframework/quasar/docs/src/pages/app-extensions/tips-and-tricks/provide-a-directive.md

     api.compatibleWith('@quasar/app-webpack', '^3.0.0')
   }

-  // Here we extend /quasar.config.js, so we can add
+  // Here we extend the /quasar.config file, so we can add
   // a boot file which registers our new Vue directive;
   // "extendConf" will be defined below (keep reading the tutorial) api.extendQuasarConf(extendConf)